Stylista

-Stylista was an American fashion-themed reality-television competition series that premiered on the CW network in the United States, and Citytv in Canada on October 22, 2008 and ran for one season.
+Stylista is an American fashion reality competition series that premiered on The CW in the United States, and Citytv in Canada on October 22, 2008 and ran for one season.
 The series was produced by Warner Horizon Television and Tyra Banks through her Bankable Productions.
 On January 30, 2008, The CW approved the series for production.

-Johanna Cox was named the winner on December 17, 2008 at the 9th episode conclusion.
+Johanna Cox was named the winner on December 17, 2008, at the 9th episode conclusion.
 She won a paid editorial position at Elle magazine, a paid lease on an apartment in Manhattan, and a clothing allowance at H&M, all for one year, valued at $100,000.